Thoongaavanam: Soundtrack

+Release

+Thoongaavanam was released on 10 November 2015, coinciding with Diwali, and Cheekati Rajyam ten days later, on 20 November.
+AZIndia.com, then an up-and-coming distribution company, acquired the theatrical rights for both versions in the United States, with a premiere planned for Thoongaavanam on 9 November.
+Escape Artists Motion Pictures distributed the film in Tamil Nadu.
+Cheekati Rajyam premiered on 19 November.

 Reception

-Thoongaa Vanam
+Thoongaavanam

 Gautaman Bhaskaran of Hindustan Times gave the film a rating of 4/5 stars, calling it "an absolute slick crime adventure".
 Latha Srinivasan of Daily News and Analysis gave 3.5/5 stars mentioning Thoongaa Vanam as a slick, well-made film that takes you through the course of happening over one night to the police officer and appreciated Rajesh Selva for directing a film that broke from the regular Tamil films.
 They also appreciated the performance of Kamal Haasan, Trisha and Ghibran for the excellent background score.

-Rating it 3/5 stars, S. Saraswathi of Rediff appreciated the performances of the lead cast as well as the film's technical aspects but criticised the lack of pace in the film's screenplay before concluding "the intriguing plot, good performances, Ghibran's innovative background score and camera angles of Sanu Varghese make director Rajesh M. Selva's Thoonga Vanam [sic] worth a watch."
+Rating it 3/5 stars, S. Saraswathi of Rediff.com appreciated the performances of the lead cast as well as the film's technical aspects but criticised the lack of pace in the film's screenplay before concluding "the intriguing plot, good performances, Ghibran's innovative background score and camera angles of Sanu Varghese make director Rajesh M. Selva's Thoonga Vanam [sic] worth a watch."
 M. Suganth of The Times of India also rated the film 3/5 and wrote, "even though the film cleverly spreads the action across various areas in the club [...] it isn't enough to shake off the feeling of claustrophobia.
 By the time the film gets over, we feel exhausted."
 Karthik Keramalu of IBNLive gave 2.5/5 stars and wrote, "Actors move in and out of rooms, run this way and that, plot and fail, hide and seek.
 Yet all the effort of the cast and crew is shaken and not stirred enough as the screenplay gets a few nods wrong."

 Baradwaj Rangan, writing for The Hindu, stated that the film picks up in the post-interval portions "the kitchen-sink action choreography, the sounds of things breaking and clattering, the bursts of background score, the jittery camerawork", concluding the film as "an okay thriller", but criticised Rajesh Selva for not giving the output to the dazzle of Brian De Palma films.
 Sify described the film as a "classy thriller that gives an edge of the seat ride with world class action sequences and no-nonsense execution!".
-Kamal Haasan, Prakash Raj, Sampath Raj, Kishore and Trisha were appreciated for their performances, while they concluded mentioning about the technical aspects like music, action, editing and camera work that gave an edge to the film.
+Haasan, Prakash Raj, Sampath Raj, Kishore and Trisha were appreciated for their performances, while they concluded mentioning about the technical aspects like music, action, editing and camera work that gave an edge to the film.
+R S Prakash of Bangalore Mirror wrote, "It is Kamal Haasan all the way, and he asserts his class and caliber.
+Even in scenes where emotional outbursts would have been natural, the seasoned star has refrained from turning melodramatic".